Social Security for Business Owners

-If you are a business owner that files as a S Corporation, understanding how Social Security and its bend points function is an important step in both retirement planning and efficient tax management.
-This blog is geared towards small business owners that can control their W2 income and the distributions they take, but a lot of it still applies to W2 employees on how your current salary affects your Social Security paycheck in retirement.
-We aren’t going to go into how Social Security works, for more about that please read this blog post, but we will be discussing how business owners are able to maximize their Social Security in the most tax efficient manner.
+If you are a business owner who files as an S Corporation, understanding how Social Security and its bend points function is an important step in retirement planning and efficient tax management.
+This blog is geared towards small business owners who can control their W2 income and their distributions.
+However, much of it still applies to W2 employees on how your current salary affects your Social Security paycheck in retirement.
+We aren’t going to go into how Social Security works; for more about that, please read this blog post, but we will be discussing how business owners can maximize their Social Security in the most tax-efficient manner.

 One of the strategies that small business owners use to reduce their tax burden is to pay themselves a small salary as a W2 employee of their business and then take a large percentage of their compensation through an owner distribution.
-The advantage to taking a distribution as opposed to W2 income is that the owner avoids having to pay FICA taxes (Social Security & Medicare).
-This is able to save the business owner 15.3% in taxes because they don’t have to pay the 7.65% FICA tax as both the employee and employer (for any W2 employees still reading this, your employer pays half your FICA taxes).
+The advantage of taking a distribution instead of W2 income is that the owner avoids paying FICA taxes (Social Security & Medicare).
+This can save the business owner 15.3% in taxes because they don’t have to pay the 7.65% FICA tax as both the employee and employer (for any W2 employees still reading this, your employer pays half your FICA taxes).

-Where I run into issues regarding this strategy is that the IRS expects a business owner to pay themselves a “reasonable salary” and unfortunately there is not an exact number that defines that.
+I run into issues regarding this strategy because the IRS expects business owners to pay themselves a “reasonable salary,” and unfortunately, there is no exact number that defines that.
 The guidance the IRS provides is that the salary should be what the business owner would pay a new employee with the following criteria:

 “Some factors considered by the courts in determining reasonable compensation:

-There is a lot of grey area in determining the right salary to pay yourself as the business owner and we won’t be able to cover that in this post (make sure to talk with your advisor and CPA for that advice).
-What we will talk about is planning considerations in regard to optimizing your Social Security benefit while limiting your tax obligations.
+There is a lot of a grey area in determining the right salary to pay yourself as the business owner, and we won’t be able to cover that in this post (make sure to talk with your advisor and CPA for that advice).
+We will talk about planning considerations regarding optimizing your Social Security benefit while limiting your tax obligations.

-Social Security is designed to replace a larger percentage of a low-income worker’s wage in retirement than a high-income earners wage.
-While I can’t find anything that supports this, I think it’s a pretty safe assumption that the designers of Social Security believed that the higher income workers had the ability to save for retirement through other means (401k, IRA, etc) where a lower income individual might not have the means to do so.
+Social Security is designed to replace a larger percentage of a low-income worker’s retirement income than a high-income earner’s wage.
+While I can’t find anything that supports this, I think it’s a pretty safe assumption that the designers of Social Security believed that the higher income workers had the ability to save for retirement through other means (401k, IRA, etc.) where a lower-income individual might not have the means to do so.

 Because of this, Social Security has things called bend points in how your Social Security benefit is calculated.
-Currently there are two bend points in your average indexed monthly earnings (AIME): $960 and $5,785 in 2020.2 While you have the ability to have unlimited earnings each year, the Social Security wage base is capped at $137,700 per year or $11,475 per month in 2020 meaning that any earnings above that amount are not subject to the Social Security portion of the FICA tax.
+There are currently two bend points in your average indexed monthly earnings (AIME): $960 and $5,785 in 2020.2 While you have the ability to have unlimited earnings each year, the Social Security wage base is capped at $137,700 per year or $11,475 per month in 2020, meaning that any earnings above that amount are not subject to the Social Security portion of the FICA tax.

-I’m absolutely not advocating anyone cheat the system just to get out of paying taxes, but I am someone that wants to use the rules of our tax system to our advantage and avoid overpaying the IRS and leaving Uncle Sam a hefty tip.
+I’m absolutely not advocating anyone cheat the system to get out of paying taxes.
+Still, I want to use the rules of our tax system to our advantage and avoid overpaying the IRS and leaving Uncle Sam a hefty tip.